VirtusLab/scala-cli/website/docs/commands/compile.md

 ## Scala version

-Scala CLI uses the latest stable version of Scala by default (`3.1.0` when this guide was written).
+Scala CLI uses the latest stable version of Scala which was tested in `scala-cli` (see our list of [Supported Scala Versions](../reference/scala-versions)).
 You can specify the Scala version you'd like to use with `--scala`:

 ```bash ignore
 scala-cli compile --scala 2.13.6 Hello.scala